JJ/perl6em/txt/1-liners.md

 line, you have to reset your router, whatever, you can start where you left it by issuing again the same command from the command line.
-But please bear in mind that what you have done here is first access a computer using its internet protocol address, `192.168.1.38`, which is a local network address (usual routers start to assign addresses starting with 192.168.1.33) and proceed to *run* something, a copy order, in it.
+But please bear in mind that what you have done here is first access a computer using its Internet protocol address, `192.168.1.38`, which is a local network address (usual routers start to assign addresses starting with 192.168.1.33) and proceed to *run* something, a copy order, in it.